Annual Survey of Service Industries: Specialized Design (DESG)

 This survey collects the financial and operating data needed to develop national and regional economic policies and programs.

-This annual sample survey collects data required to produce economic statistics for the Specialized Design in Canada.
+This survey collects data required to produce economic statistics for the specialized design in Canada.

 Data collected from businesses are aggregated with information from other sources to produce official estimates of national and provincial economic production for this industry.

 Survey estimates are made available to businesses, governments, investors, associations, and the public.
 The data are used to monitor industry growth, measure performance, and make comparisons to other data sources to better understand this industry.

 The survey is administered as part of the Integrated Business Statistics Program (IBSP).
 The IBSP has been designed to integrate approximately 200 separate business surveys into a single master survey program.
 The IBSP aims at collecting industry and product detail at the provincial level while minimizing overlap between different survey questionnaires.
 The redesigned business survey questionnaires have a consistent look, structure and content.

 The integrated approach makes reporting easier for firms operating in different industries because they can provide similar information for each branch operation.
 This way they avoid having to respond to questionnaires that differ for each industry in terms of format, wording and even concepts.
 The combined results produce more coherent and accurate statistics on the economy.

 This survey is part of the Service Industries Program.
 The survey data gathered are used to compile aggregate statistics for over thirty service industry groupings.
 Financial data, including revenue, expense and profit statistics are available for all of the surveys in the program.
 In addition, many compile and disseminate industry-specific information.